Ooma pricing, features, and limitations: Everything to know in 2026

 Quo: A more effective alternative to Ooma

-Smaller business owners need a VoIP phone system that’s cost-effective and flexible enough to suit their changing needs.
-That’s why thousands of them turn to Quo instead of Ooma — a VoIP platform built by and for small business owners.
+Smaller business owners need a business phone system that’s flexible enough to suit their changing needs.
+That’s why they turn to Quo instead of Ooma — a platform built by and for small and growing business owners.

 Let’s take a closer look at how Quo compares: